-- Providers who do not have funded two-year-olds at the time of a 'Requires Improvement' or 'Inadequate' outcome will also follow the process outlined above. - Funding may be removed if MKCC is concerned about a provider not complying with EYFS safeguarding/welfare requirements and its SEND responsibilities.
+- Providers who do not have funded disadvantaged two-year-olds at the time of a published 'Requires Improvement' or 'Inadequate' outcome report, will also follow the process outlined above. - Funding may be removed if MKCC is concerned about a provider not complying with the statutory EYFS which includes safeguarding, welfare and SEND requirements.

-13. Data Protection / GDPR
+13. Data Protection/GDPR

 Data from which it is possible to identify children (in any medium, including within a Management Information System) is personal data.
 Such personal data must be managed in accordance with the requirements of the Data Protection Act 2018.
 Data controllers must ensure that their data handling rules comply with the Act and that staff understand these.
 It is the providers' responsibility to hold their data in accordance with the Act including issuing parents/carers with a Fair Processing Notice explaining how their data and data about their child is to be used.
 The Act puts in place safeguards regarding the use of personal data by organisations including DfE, MKCC and schools.
-The Act gives right to those (known as data subjects) about whom datais held.
+The Act gives right to those (known as data subjects) about whom data is held.
 This includes: